Where is the Chinese ‘spy’ balloon now?

 The North American Aerospace Defence Command (NORAD) has so far been vague about the balloon’s trajectory.

-In a statement on Thursday night, Brigadier General Pat Ryder said the US Government “has detected and is tracking a high altitude surveillance balloon that is over the continental United States right now”.
+In a statement on Thursday night, Brig Gen Ryder said the US Government “has detected and is tracking a high altitude surveillance balloon that is over the continental United States right now”.

 It hasn’t provided an update on the balloon’s location since Thursday.